+(1) Terms and conditions of employment on Original New Media Productions (other than a "Low Budget SVOD Program" as defined in Paragraph D.(2)(b) below, a "Mid-Budget SVOD Program" as defined in Paragraph D.(3) below and other than an Original "High Budget SVOD Program" as defined in Paragraph G.(2) below) are freely negotiable between the employee and the Producer, except for those provisions identified in Paragraph E. below which shall be automatically applicable to employees.

+(2) Low Budget SVOD Programs

-- (1) Terms and conditions of employment on Original New Media Productions (other than a "Mid-Budget SVOD Program" as defined in Paragraph D.(2) below and other than an Original "High Budget SVOD Program" as defined in Paragraph G. below) are freely negotiable between the employee and the Producer, except for those provisions identified in Paragraph E. below which shall be automatically applicable to employees. - (2) (a) The terms and conditions set forth in this Paragraph D.(2) shall be applicable prospectively only.
-They shall not apply to: - (i) any program or series that would otherwise qualify as a "Mid-Budget SVOD Program" within the meaning of this Sideletter, for which the principal photography of the program, in the case of a one-time program, or the principal photography of the first episode, in the case of a series, commenced prior to August 1, 2019; or - (ii) any program or series that would otherwise qualify as a "Mid-Budget SVOD Program" within the meaning of this Sideletter, for which the principal photography of the program or the first episode of the series commenced after August 1, 2019, if such program or series was produced pursuant to the terms of a bona fide license agreement with fixed and definite terms entered into by the Producer prior to August 1, 2019.
+(a) The terms and conditions set forth in this Paragraph D.(2) shall be applicable prospectively only.
+They shall not apply to "Legacy" Low Budget SVOD program or series, which are defined as:

+(i) any program or series that would otherwise qualify as a "Low Budget SVOD Program" within the meaning of this Sideletter, for which the principal photography of the program, in the case of a one-time program, or the principal photography of the first episode, in the case of a series, commenced prior to August 1, 2022; or such program or series were produced pursuant to the terms of a bona fide license agreement with fixed and definite terms entered into by the Producer prior to August 1, 2022.